 The biggest contributor to weight will be the headband and the battery pack.
 If you’re looking to shave a few ounces then here’s what to do:

 - Opt for a single strap rather than dual-strap

 - Choose a 2 or 3 cell battery pack, or even coin cells if the reduced brightness is acceptable

 - Skip the multi-function headlamps and go for simplicity

 Single button operation is great but if the headlamp has multiple modes make sure it has a memory function to save you having to cycle through the modes each time you switch it on.

-A lockout function is also great if you want to avoid accidentally switching the headlamp on in your pack and draining the battery.
+A lockout function is also great if you want to avoid accidentally switching it on in your pack and draining the battery.

 Durability and Water Resistance

-Cheaper headlamps may be equally bright as the more expensive ones but the durability of the materials is worth noting.
+Cheaper models may be equally bright as the more expensive ones but the durability of the materials is worth noting.

 Will it survive the inevitable drops and bangs you’re bound to put it through?
 How will it fair if it gets wet?